Kristina01111000/lavendersite/README.md

 for native plants page:
 - plant community bundles name of bundles think of another name if possible
 - same layout as lavender page
+-
+- use lavender plant from farm for circle on home page
+- bumble bee on asters for circle photo, golden rod (solidago)
+- for event circle, stock photo of picnic in big field (hopefully lavender) first big event next july farm to fork meal, include local businesses
+    -  or wrought iron fences in lavender fields relaxing in flowers
+   -  photo of her daughter sitting in lavender field
+- move subtitle below title on homepage
+- remove the button above the logo  (contact page button)
+- she is sending footer info today

 To Research:
 - the footer color shows up in preview, but not when published, figure out why
 - quick books wordpress plugin, easy export or automatic
+- see if woocommerce is good with bank accounts or if paypal charges for businesses

 Waiting on Janet:
 - podcast won't be ready until feb/march